binaryage/blog/_posts/2009-11-29-totalfinder-alpha.md

 #### The Story

 I use Finder as my primary file manager and I have many small ideas how could I make it better.
 But my ultimate goal is quite ambitious.
 The goal is to extend Finder to support dual-panel mode like Total Commander.
-People around me are leaving Windows for Macs and asking for Total Commander replacement.
+People around me are leaving Windows for Macs and asking for a Total Commander replacement.
 Need to hurry! :-)

 Do you know <a href="http://visor.binaryage.com">Visor</a>?
 TotalFinder is also implemented as a [SIMBL](http://en.wikipedia.org/wiki/SIMBL) plugin which extends Finder.app functionality.
 TotalFinder works in Snow Leopard only.
 The reason is that Finder.app has been rewritten into Cocoa in Snow Leopard which finally made this hacking possible.